 Reason for being in rescue: Monroe NC shelter, stray

-She seems to have zero prey drive, and she won't play with toys.
-In time, she may start to play with toys, but that won't happen until she feels safe and loved in her own environment.
+Nadine won't play with toys at first.
+In time, she may start to play, but that won't happen until she feels safe and loved in her own environment.
+She does play with them here at the farm.
 She will eventually eat treats, but not from your hand or while you look at her at first.
 Our caregivers have earned her trust and now she takes them gently from their hands.
 She does seem to really enjoy when you baby talk to her, and she LOVES to rub her belly on the grass.
 When a dog violates her comfort zone, she will growl to let them know.
 Once she gets comfortable with you, she will rest her snout in your hands to let you love on her.

 How do I act when I first meet new people: Very shy, avoids eye contact and stays as far from them as possible, but will eventually warm up a little.
 Treats won't help, only time and a loving, patient owner.